 If you’ve ever wondered how Instagram accounts splice one image into several, this is the tool.
 Besides that, Planoly allows you to visualize what your Instagram feed will look like before posting the photo.
 Once you upload possible contenders, you can then move them around and schedule within the app once your order is decided upon.
 When the scheduled time arrives, it prompts you to open the app and copy over your caption, much like Hootesuite does for scheduled Instagram posts.

 No, I don’t create client’s Facebook ads through the app.
-I’m the type of person that needs to sit down and see the ad on a computer screen before submitting.
+I’m the type of person that needs to sit down and see the ad on a computer screen before submitting it.
 However, I have found that the app comes in handy when I’m on the go and need a reminder as to when the ad campaign ends or how much of the budget we’ve spent so far.
 I also like that it pushes a notification to my phone every morning with a summary of what was spent from our ad account the day before.

-In this industry, it is a never-ending task to stay on the forefront of change.
+In this industry, it is a never-ending task to stay at the forefront of change.
 Some tools simplify the content creation and management process, but some are too costly for what they offer or have yet to work out the kinks.
 What tools could you not imagine your business without?